joshuacords/opr/OPR-Riverside-Version.md

 ## Shooty, Extra Shooty, and Shock
 If a player rolls a six while making a ranged attack on a unit that has shooty (or extra shooty) and shock the original attack roll is not counted twice.

-*Example: An Orc Leader with the trait Gun Freak is equiped with a Shock Gun.
+*Example: An Orc Leader with the trait Gun Freak (granting it Shooty: When shooting, hits from unmodified rolls of 6 are multiplied by 2 (only the original hit counts as a 6)) is equipped with a Shock Gun (Shock: Unmodified rolls of 6 are multiplied by 3 (only the original hit counts as a 6)).
 While making a ranged attack the model rolls a 6.
-The attack generates one hit for the initial roll, one additional hit with shooty, and two additional hits for shock, bringing the total hits to four.*
+The attack generates one hit for the initial roll, one additional hit with Shooty, and two additional hits for Shock, bringing the total hits to four.*

 ## Measuring
 “Within”